MaterializeInc/materialize/doc/user/_index.md

 ---

 Materialize is a streaming data warehouse.
-Materialize accepts input data from a variety of streaming sources (such as Kafka), and queries in the PostgreSQL dialect of SQL.
+Materialize accepts input data from a variety of streaming sources (e.g. Kafka) and files (e.g. CSVs), and lets you query them using the PostgreSQL dialect of SQL.

 ## What does Materialize do?

-Materialize lets you ask questions about your data, and then get the answers in real time.
+Materialize lets you ask questions about your data, and then get low-latency, correct answers, even as the underlying data changes.

 Why not just use your database's built-in functionality to perform these same computations?
 Because your database often acts as if it's never been asked that